technologiestiftung/talking-treebot/README.md

 `sudo apt install mpg123`
 `sudo apt install git`

+### Repo, Pi & Venv
-1. Install the same Python version you are using on your Raspberry Pi (ideally v3.11.2 any other version like v9 also works)
+1. Install the same Python version you are using on your Raspberry Pi (ideally v3.11.2, any older version like v9 also works)
 2. Pull this GitHub Repository by running `git clone https://github.com/technologiestiftung/talking-treebot`
 3. Navigate into the folder `cd talkding-treebot`
 2. Install `venv` and create a virtual environment: `python3.11 -m venv treebot-env`
 3. Activate venv: `source treebot-env/bin/activate`
 4. Install missing environment packages with `pip install [the-missing-package]` or simply run `pip install -r requirements.txt`
+5. Enable I2C on Raspberry to make button and bme280 work: `sudo raspi-config nonint do_i2c 0`

 ## Configure Microphone and Speaker
 Install the ALSA service utilities and follow steps below.